justindthomas/blog/articles/20180122-friendowment.md

 I ran a Facebook advertisement with the initial concept (really, just a brief marketing blurb at https://friendowment.us).
 It was a very small ad buy (about $50) but out of 1000 impressions it gathered about 50 "likes" and "loves."
 And only 1 "haha."
 I don't know what an objective measure of success is for that, but those numbers encouraged me.

-Interestingly, folks with names in other character sets (or who's location indicated they were not in the USA) were over-represented.
+Interestingly, and despite the fact that I had targeted the advertisement otherwise, folks who's location indicated they were not in the USA were over-represented.
 This made me a little sad.
 But it's not a surprise, right?
 Americans know that we're individualistic.
 I'm proposing a bit of a foreign concept.
 That's okay.

 ## The Pilot